 Married together, malt whiskies and grain whiskies create blended Scotch whisky, which accounts for 95 percent of world sales.
+A blended whisky can have many (up to 50) different types of malt whiskies blended with grain whisky (from cereals).
 As you may expect from the name, a single-malt Scotch whisky is made from one type of malt, and it's not blended with other malts or grain whiskies.